blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 requires a knowledge of vectors.

-This tutorial is about *transformations* and how we represent them in Godot using matrices.
+This tutorial is about *transformations* and how we represent them in Blazium using matrices.
 It is not a full in-depth guide to matrices.
 Transformations are most of the time applied as translation, rotation, and scale, so we will focus on how to represent those with matrices.